UNHCR launches urgent appeal to help Burundian refugees

 With only 19 per cent funding, UNHCR and aid partners are grappling with increasing needs of Burundian refugees.

-Men, women and children queue to board buses bound for Mahama refugee camp.
+Families who fled Burundi queue to board buses bound for Mahama refugee camp in Rwanda.

 © UNHCR/Anthony Karumba